Yanik39/TORNet/README.md

 #### Bash Terminal Aliases
   * `hs` to get domain names hosted at your TORNet.
   * `ns` to see listening sockets and ports.
-  * `hc` to manualy trigger HealthCheck.
+  * `hc` to manually trigger HealthCheck.

 ### Some Features
  * `tor <-> nginx` connection is established with socket.
-Nginx is not listening any ip or port.
+Nginx is not listening any IP or port.
  * `nginx <-> php8.0-fpm` connection is established with socket.
  * `nginx` is hardened, so exposing nothing.
  * `php` is hardened by disabling any settings exposes any info.
- * `php-fpm` clears all env variables.
+ * `php-fpm` clears all ENV variables.
- * `supervisor <-> supervisorctl` connection is secured with auto created random password.
+ * `supervisor <-> supervisorctl` connection is secured with auto generated random password.
- * `MariaDB/MySQL` secure_install is done after first install.
-Any you get the auto generated random password at home folder.
+ * `MariaDB/MySQL` mysql_secure_install is done after first install.
+Any you get the auto generated random password at tor home folder.
- * If you messed with configs/files etc. just delete file/folder to get default ones after restart of the container.
+ * If you messed with configurations/files/folders etc. just delete file/folder to get default ones after restart of the container.
  * Vanguards is hardening tor connections.
 I suggest to check it out.
  * 5-Eye countries are blocked as any kind of nodes (exit or middle).
 There is some warnings about this at tor logs, but safe to ignore.
  * Nyx is ready to run to check tor connection with nice GUI.
-With proper settings at home folder.
+With proper settings at tor home folder.